 Growth, when they come back, and you try again, you feel like you’re growing and changing together, this never truly fulfils growth as it’s only ever temporary.

 Contribution.
-All the things you do for them, fills your need for contribution on a sky-high level, as you’re always giving more and more to them while you slowly lose yourself.
+All the things you do for them, fills your need for contribution on a sky-high level, as you’re always giving more and more to them while you slowly lose yourself, living in the hope that the more we give, the less they’ll hurt, only the more we give the more a narcissist will take.

 As Tony Robbins said, who discovered the human needs.
 You can fill these negatively, neutrally or positively, and when you do something either by, action, emotionally or experience and when one thing fills three of these needs, you become addicted.
-So narcissistic relationship is highly addictive.
+So narcissistic relationships are highly addictive.

 You can fill these needs in other ways to break the bond.